 Yes, Urban Paving’s pavers can be cut, using a diamond blade which you can hire.
 Otherwise, we also offer a paver cutting service.
 Simply mark the paving stones you want cut and bring them to our Christchurch location.

 They sure are.
 For the concrete pavers simply use a cleaning solution like 30 Seconds to get rid of any moss or mildew, or a hydrochloric acid clean for other stains (refer to information section).
 For natural stone paving (Indian sandstone etc.) a waterblast is most effective, or contact us for assistance to remove any stains.
 DO NOT use hydrochloric acid for cleaning natural stone!

 Yes, we can arrange our pavers to be delivered to your home.
 There is a paver delivery charge of approximately $50 per pallet within Christchurch, while delivery outside Christchurch requires a quote.
 We also provide hiab and forklift options which is useful for getting to the back of a house where the truck cannot access this area.

 In most circumstances yes.
 The important thing is that it is firm and there is minimal movement.
 Like a road, the end product of paving will only be as good as the base.

-Yes, an experienced DIY can lay our pavers, but you will need some skills to do the best job.
-There are many factors to consider: type of site, drainage, base, laying pavers on sand or mortar, grouting etc. Our experts have put together a guide on how to lay pavers to assist you.
+Yes, an experienced DIYer can lay our pavers, but you will need some skills to do the best job.
+There are many factors to consider: type of site, drainage, base, laying pavers on sand or mortar, grouting etc. Our experts have put together some handy guides to assist you.